Malá Morava

 Malá Morava (Klein Mohrau) is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 500 inhabitants.

 Malá Morava lies approximately 19 km north-west of Šumperk, 65 km north-west of Olomouc, and 172 km east of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Křivá Voda, Podlesí, Sklené, Vlaské, Vojtíškov, Vysoká, Vysoký Potok and Zlatý Potok are administrative parts of Malá Morava.
+Malá Morava consists of nine municipal parts (in brackets population according to the 2021 census):